-Toddler Development And Milestones: Your 29 Month Old
+Toddler Development and Milestones: Your 2 Year and 5 Month Old

 29 month old toddler behaviour isn't always easy to deal with.
 However, with a bit of understanding and some help from us, it'll be a breeze!

-At 29 months old, toddlers can start to become moody, and it’s not uncommon for them to whine or to get angry to get what they want.
-When it comes to 29 month old toddler behaviour, remember to have lots of patience, and try to understand things from your toddler’s perspective.
+At 2 years and 5 months, toddlers can start to become moody, and it’s not uncommon for them to whine or to get angry to get what they want.
+When it comes to 2 year and 5 month old toddler behaviour, remember to have lots of patience, and try to understand things from your toddler’s perspective.

 Despite this stage’s bad reputation, it isn’t all tantrums and crying fits.
 Toddlers of this age have a wider vocabulary, and they’ll try to express themselves as often as they can.
 This means they’ll start to talk a lot more, and they’ll also start using pronouns such as “I” or “me” to refer to themselves.

 2 Year and 5 Month Old Development and Milestones: Is Your Toddler on Track?